All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 No, you won’t be able to feel the MitraClip implant at all.

-It’s possible to have an MRI scan, but let the MRI facility and your technician know you have a MitraClip device.
-After your procedure, you’ll receive an implant card describing the types of MRIs you can receive.
-When tests are performed, adjustments may be needed for your safety.
+It is possible to have an MRI scan but be sure to let the MRI facility and your technician know you have a MitraClip device.
+After your procedure, you’ll receive an implant card describing the types of MRIs you're able to receive.
+When imaging tests are performed, adjustments may be needed for your safety.

 Yes, you can expect improvements with the MitraClip.
 A clinical study found heart failure patients with mitral regurgitation (leaky valves) treated with both the MitraClip and medication showed improvement over those treated with medication alone.
 Study participants experienced increased longevity, fewer hospitalizations, a better quality of life and very few complications.

-Our expert heart care teams help you get back to living life to the fullest.
+Mercy provides comprehensive cardiovascular care to help you get back to living life to the fullest.